buddh4/lyvely/packages/docs/docs/dev/framework/endpoints.md

 import { useSingleton } from '@lyvely/common';
 import { PingResponse } from '../models';

-export class PingClient implements IPingClient {
+class PingClient implements IPingClient {
     async ping(): Promise<PingReponse> {
         // Here we unwrap the axios response and transform it to an instance of our model class.
         // If the request fails a ServiceException is thrown e.g. an UnauthorizedServiceException.